rich-iannone/sweet-data/README.md

 ## Code of Conduct

-Please note that the Pointblank project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/). <br>By participating in this project you agree to abide by its terms.
+Please note that the sweet-data project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/). <br>By participating in this project you agree to abide by its terms.

 ## 📄 License

-Pointblank is licensed under the MIT license.
+sweet-data is licensed under the MIT license.

-© Sweet authors
+© sweet-data authors

 ## 🏛️ Governance